lvgl/lvgl/docs/widgets/slider.rst

 animation time is set by the styles' ``anim_time`` property.

 To specify the range (min, max values), :cpp:expr:`lv_slider_set_range(slider, min , max)` can be used.
+The default range is 0..100, and the default drawing direction is from left to right in horizontal mode and bottom to top in vertical mode.
+If the minimum value is greater than the maximum value, like 100..0, the drawing direction changes to the opposite direction.

 Modes
 -----